Welcome to Antioch Santa Barbara!

 - The governance structure judiciously uses institutional, human, and fiscal resources to achieve its mission, priorities, and objectives.

 Antioch seeks to provide a wide range of opportunities for broad involvement in governance.
 Principal responsibility for governance of the University rests with the Board of Governors, which appoints a University Chancellor to lead the University’s five campuses.
-The principal responsibility for the Santa Barbara campus rests with its Provost, who provides leadership to the campus and is responsible to the Antioch University Vice Chancellor for Academic Affairs and University Provost, Chancellor, and Board of Governors.
-The Santa Barbara Provost and faculty Program Chairs provide leadership in academic affairs, and the faculty as a whole is responsible for curricular development, innovation and excellence, for providing a challenging student-centered classroom environment, and for modeling a community of lifelong learning.
+The principal responsibility for the Santa Barbara campus rests with its Provost and Chief Executive Officer, who provides leadership to the campus and is responsible to the Antioch University Vice Chancellor for Academic Affairs and University Provost, Chancellor, and Board of Governors.
+The Santa Barbara Provost and Chief Executive Officer and faculty Program Chairs provide leadership in academic affairs, and the faculty as a whole is responsible for curricular development, innovation and excellence, for providing a challenging student-centered classroom environment, and for modeling a community of lifelong learning.
 The Faculty Senate of Antioch University Santa Barbara deliberates on policy, curricular, and planning issues.
 Student voices related to these policy issues are directed to the Provost.
 The campus also has other governing and advisory bodies, a wide range of faculty and staff meetings, and community-wide meetings to provide input into campus operations and directions.